-A moving image text can be therefore described as a multi-layered, audio-visual narrative that is developed through a process of question, partial answer, new question, from clip to clip, at exactly the pace decided by the filmmakers.
-The resultant film stimulates the audience's curiosity and imagination, drawing them through the narrative.
+A moving image text can be described as a multi-layered, audio-visual narrative that is developed through a process of question and answer.
+The resultant film stimulates the viewer's curiosity and imagination, and draws them through the narrative.

-- the use of credits, titles, text-on-screen and inter-titles to frame the cinematic illusion
+- the use of credits, titles and inter-titles to frame the narrative

-- movement and dialogue expressing conflict that unfolds frame by frame within a filmed clip
+- movement and dialogue (sometimes expressing conflict or tension) that unfolds within a scene

 - the logical succession of joined (or edited) shots that builds on our desire to find connections between clips

-- the succession of narrative sounds (whether diegetic or non-diegetic) that accompany those clips (either singly or over a sequence)
+- the sounds that accompany those clips (either singly or over a sequence)

-- the sound effects and music that bridge scenes and sequences and modulates our emotional response to the narrative
+- the sound effects and music that bridge scenes and sequences and help shape our emotional response to the film

-- the use of narration (in both fictional and factual films) to frame stories and connect images, clips, sounds and music.
+- the use of narration to frame stories and connect images, scenes, sounds and music.

 Continue reading to find out how these techniques developed into a language which we can decode and analyse.